The Sound of a Flower: Release and reception

 The film was released in South Korea on November 25, 2015.
 It was widely anticipated due to the high-profile cast, and had the most ticket reservations.
 However, it ranked a disappointing fourth place in the box office, drawing only 245,000 viewers during its opening weekend.
 Industry watchers attributed this to the film's "boring plotline" and Suzy's "unpolished" vocal performance.
 Lee Mi-ji of StarN News blamed the film's loss of focus and "stagnation" in its second half; it focused on the romance between Jin Chae-seon and Shin Jae-hyo, rather than Jin's life story.
 The film ranked thirteenth place in its second weekend, and had sold a total of 300,729 tickets at that time, earning ₩2.1 billion (US$1.8 million).

-The film received mostly negative reviews from critics, who criticized the editing and screenplay, as well as Suzy's performance.
+The film received mixed reviews from critics, who criticized the editing and screenplay, as well as Suzy's performance.
 Jin Eun-soo of Korea JoongAng Daily gave the film a mixed review.
 She praised Suzy's performance, but criticized some aspects of the screenplay, complaining that "somewhere along the way the film became an ode to Suzy, not Jin Chae-seon".